This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ultrasound: This test uses sound waves to show pictures of your abdomen.
-An ultrasound is done to check for damage to your liver or other tissues or organs.
+- An ultrasound may be used to check for damage to your liver or other tissues or organs.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your liver.
-You may be given dye to help the pictures show up better.
-Tell healthcare providers if you are allergic to iodine or shellfish.
-You may also be allergic to the dye.
+- CT or MRI pictures may be taken of your liver.
+You may be given IV contrast liquid to help your liver show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything made of metal.
 Metal can cause serious injury.
-Tell healthcare providers if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is cirrhosis treated?

-- Do not drink alcohol: This will help prevent further damage to your liver.
+- Do not drink alcohol.
+Alcohol will cause more damage to your liver.

-- Eat a variety of healthy foods: People with cirrhosis may have malnutrition.
-Eat healthy foods, such as fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
+- Eat a variety of healthy foods.
+Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
 Ask if you need to be on a special diet.

-- Limit sodium: You may need to decrease the amount of sodium you eat if you have swelling caused by fluid buildup.
+- Limit sodium (salt).
+You may need to decrease the amount of sodium you eat if you have swelling caused by fluid buildup.
 Sodium is found in table salt and salty foods such as canned foods, frozen foods, and potato chips.